indahchairunnisa-studio/si-perusahaan-berbasis-web/README.md

 ## **🛠️ Technologies Used**
   - PHP Native (no framework)
+  - PHP version: 8.0.28
   - MySQL (Port 3306) for database
   - phpMyAdmin for database management
-  - XAMPP as local server environment
+  - XAMPP v3.3.0 as local server environment
   - Visual Studio Code (VS Code) as main code editor
   - HTML, CSS, JavaScript for frontend

 ## **⚙️ Installation**
   - Install XAMPP and ensure MySQL is running on port 3306.